 An onboard photographer is available to work with you throughout the voyage to help you improve your photography and encourage you to look at scenes or events in a different way in order to capture them digitally.
 Also available is an onboard multimedia download studio with computers, cables, and hard-drives for back-up storage and for creating DVDs of your images.

-Charter flight from Punta Arenas, Chile to King George Island, Antarctica and from Port Stanley, Falkland Islands to Punta Arenas; cabin accommodations and meals aboard the ship; afternoon tea with fresh snacks each afternoon; coffee, tea, hot chocolate throughout the day; Zodiac excursions; extensive program of relevant educational presentations; advice from experienced team of naturalists; overnight camping gear; foul weather gear set (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); use of multimedia station; welcome reception; welcome dinner; farewell dinner hosted by Captain; 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; pre-departure information; hairdryers available on request at no charge; transfers to the pier to board the ship on day 1 of the cruise and transfers from the pier to the meeting point or airport on the last day of the cruise.
+Charter flight from Punta Arenas, Chile to King George Island, Antarctica; scheduled flight from Stanley, Falkland Islands to Punta Arenas; cabin accommodations and meals aboard the ship; coffee, tea, hot chocolate throughout the day; Zodiac excursions; gear on loan (pants/jacket/wellington boots OR waterproof backpack/waterproof binoculars/wellington boots); 'Memory Book' (log book chronicling your trip, includes photos); onboard medical officer; transfers to the pier to board the ship on day 1 of the cruise and transfers from the pier to the meeting point or airport on the last day of the cruise.
 Subject to change without notice.

 Airfare not specified in the itinerary; visa and passport fees; airport departure taxes; pre-cruise or post-cruise meals, transfers, and hotel accommodation; personal laundry charges; postage; telephone calls; drinks; medical expenses; trip interruption and cancellation insurance; travel medical insurance including medical evacuation (required); gratuities to staff and crew; private fitness sessions; massage therapy; fee for optional programs; fuel surcharge may apply.